 We just wanted to update everyone on the shipping delays due to the coronavirus situation.
 The listed estimated delivery dates on our listings do NOT yet reflect the global effects of the virus situation.
-If you opt for the Hong Kong Post shipping options when checking out, please have a look at this list to see if your country is affected by any delays.
+If you opt for the our free shipping options when checking out, please have a look at this list to see if your country is affected by any delays.

-If you're opting for courier services like UPS or FedEx, it should be mostly operational (again, details in the list above).
+If you're opting for courier services like DHL, UPS or FedEx, they'll get delivered in their normal 3-5 day timeframe.

 COVID-19 Contamination on Shipments

 We've had some very valid concerns about potential viral contamination from packaging.
 We'll try to assuage your concerns with the following information: